 Different Types of Certification

-In 2010, Equine Canada established new credentials and titles for coaches and instructors to fall in line with the new National Coaching Certification Program (NCCP) from the Coaching Association of Canada (CAC).
+In 2010, Equestrian Canada established new credentials and titles for coaches and instructors to fall in line with the new National Coaching Certification Program (NCCP) from the Coaching Association of Canada (CAC).

 Instructor of Beginner

 This program is focused on those who wish to take on the instruction of children and adults learning to ride, establishing foundational riding skills with an eye on safety.

 This program is focused on those who are interested in coaching riders in the competitive environment.
 More advanced skills in the development of a competitive training program, performance analysis and mental preparation for competition are required to become certified at this level.

 This program is a further progression of the Competition Coach program, focused on riders competing at the Provincial and National levels.
 Beyond the Competition Coach Level, this level requires a working knowledge of the Equestrian Canada competition rules for the level and discipline they’re teaching.